-Emergency services were called to Brean’s Pontins holiday park on Wednesday evening after a heating duct collapsed from a ceiling inside the main entertainment building.
+Emergency services were called to Brean’s Pontins holiday park on Wednesday (February 20th) after a heating duct collapsed from a ceiling inside the main entertainment building.

 An ambulance spokesman said: “18 patients were identified, with six needing to be taken to the nearby hospital for a check-up or further treatment.
 The remaining 12 patients were treated and discharged at scene.”